 If you’ve ever wanted to peek into your neighbors’ backyards, the Bucktown Garden Walk is your opportunity.
 Stroll the neighborhood and admire 99 urban gardens.

 Dust off your Cowboy Carter outfit because Chicago goes country at Windy City Smokeout.
-Grab a ticket and head to the United Center parking lot in the West Loop for beer, barbecue, and country music by Megan Moroney, Old Dominion, Kane Brown, and more.
+Grab a ticket and head to the United Center parking lot in the West Loop for beer, barbecue, and country music by Blake Shelton, Lainey Wilson, Hootie & the Blowfish, and more.

 16. Rent a Kayak on Lake Michigan